-Figure 7: Phase IV Camouflage Patterns Tested (note that W refers to woodland, T refers to transitional, and A refers to arid)
+Figure 7.
+Phase IV Camouflage Patterns Tested (Mazz & Rowe, 2013; Rogers et al., 2013)

+Note.
+W refers to woodland, T refers to transitional, and A refers to arid.

 The photo simulation evaluations collected 91,486 data points in detection and blending tests (both day and night) using 39 different backgrounds from seven global locations.
 Field tests for static observations detections were conducted at three different locations, resulting in the collection of an additional 25,415 data points.
-Operational field tests with force-on-force soldiers were conducted at two locations, gathering another 973 data points.
-Finally, the spectral reflectance measurements were conducted by the U.S. Army Night Vision Lab to assess pattern "brightness" in visual, near infrared (NIR), and shortwave infrared (SWIR) bands.
+Operational field tests with force-on-force soldiers were conducted at two locations, gathering another 973 data points (Mazz & Rowe, 2013; PM SPIE, PEO Soldier, 2013a, 2014c; Rogers et al., 2013).

 The results of this extensive testing showed that all the vendor patterns in their intended backgrounds performed better than UCP-confirming the Army's intent to replace UCP.
-All the vendors' patterns performed similarly in their intended backgrounds-this "tight shot" group gave the Army many options and confirmed that overall pattern colors and brightness were much more important than pattern design when assessing concealment effectiveness.
+All the vendors patterns performed similarly in their intended backgrounds-this "tight shot" group gave the Army many options and confirmed that overall pattern colors and brightness was much more important than pattern design when assessing concealment effectiveness.
 There was slight improvement in effectiveness of a family of patterns in their intended backgrounds over the performance of a single transitional pattern across the three background classes; however, the operational relevance of this improved performance could not be quantified.

-In May 2013, Army senior leaders approved the expanded use of OEF CP to replace UCP across the Army and the purchase of the nonexclusive government license rights to one of the competing vendors' patterns (the Crye transitional pattern that was very similar and visually indistinguishable from OEF CP) offered as an option in the Phase IV contract.
+In May 2013, Army senior leaders approved the expanded use of OEF CP to replace UCP across the Army and the purchase of the non-exclusive government license rights to one of the competing vendors' patterns (the Crye transitional pattern that was very similar and visually indistinguishable from OEF CP) offered as an option in the Phase IV contract (PM SPIE, PEO Soldier, 2013b).
 Because all of the vendor patterns performed similarly in testing, the decision was based on other considerations, primarily affordability-the Army could leverage existing inventories of OEF CP OCIE and reduce the overall implementation costs to the Army.

 However, the announcement of the decision and implementation was delayed.
 Army senior leaders were hesitant to announce a uniform change decision during a time of intense budget pressure and with the threat of sequestration looming.
-More importantly, the draft FY 2014 NDAA was released, and it potentially limited the Army's camouflage flexibility by prohibiting any new camouflage patterns unless all services adopted the new pattern.
+More importantly, the draft FY 2014 National Defense Authorization Act (NDAA) was released, and it potentially limited the Army's camouflage flexibility by prohibiting any new camouflage patterns unless all services adopted the new pattern.
 At the time, it was unclear whether the camouflage patterns tested in the Phase IV effort would potentially violate the NDAA restrictions.

-In August 2013, to avoid the threat of protests by Phase IV vendors and subsequent lengthy contractual challenges and to avoid potential violations of the new statutory restrictions in the pending NDAA, the Army changed its contracting strategy to pursue a sole-source contract for the non-exclusive license rights (i.e., government purpose rights) to OEF CP and to delay exercising any remaining Phase IV contract options until the FY14 NDAA language was final.
+In August 2013, to avoid the threat of protests by Phase IV vendors and subsequent lengthy contractual challenges and to avoid potential violations of the new statutory restrictions in the pending NDAA, the Army changed its contracting strategy to pursue a sole-source contract for the non-exclusive license rights (i.e., government purpose rights) to OEF CP and to delay exercising any remaining Phase IV contract options until the FY14 NDAA language was final (PM SPIE, PEO Soldier, 2013c).
 The vendor, Crye Precision LLC, indicated to the Army that the price for OEF CP would be similar to the price offered to the Army for the transitional pattern non-exclusive license rights in the Phase IV contract.

 In October 2013, Crye Precision LLC balked at the terms of the contract proposed by the Army for OEF CP.
 The contract terms for the non-exclusive license rights were identical to the Phase IV contract option terms.
-Crye Precision LLC now wanted considerably more money for OEF CP than they offered for their transitional pattern.
+Crye Precision LLC now wanted considerably more money for OEF CP than they accepted for their transitional pattern.